Zhiyun Crane Version 2 Review

 Some useful techniques for using the Crane (and basically any gimbal) in a creative way

-Finally here are two videos from our colleagues Curtis Judd and Dave Dugdale on the Crane 2 and the Crane (ver.
+Finally here is Dave Dugdale on the Crane 2 and the Crane (ver.
 2) vs. Crane M:

 You can check out more LensVid exclusive articles and reviews on the following link.